Working with published documents

 The following is shown:

 Note!
 You should type or paste the URL to the site, note the controlled documents library.
-If the URL is not correct (meaning pointing to the site only) you will get the message that site does not contain a controlled documents library.
+If the URL is not correct (for example pointing to the controlled documents library), a message will be displayed saying that the site does not contain a controlled documents library.

-If the URL is correct the site title is shown in the second field - Site Title.
+If the URL is correct the site title is shown in the second field: Site title.
+Heres and example:

 1. Click MOVE.